 LIVESTOCK CORRAL FENCING – located east of the barn and down the alley to the calving and bull shed is post and pipe.

 BULL AND CALVING SHED – Two livestock buildings for calving and bull sheds.
 The calving shed is cinderblock construction with a metal roof.
 The bull shed is wood framed with wood siding and a metal roof.

 OUT BUILDINGS – There are a number of utility, livestock and accessory buildings with varying agesn, usefulness and contributory value.

 EQUIPMENT SHOP – The newest of all buildings on the ranch, constructed in 2013, is located on the west side of County Road 730, has prefinished metal exterior walls and roof, multiple windows, an overhead and sliding door and a partial concrete slab.
 A well and electricity serves the building, however the building does not meet setbacks from CR 730 and is limited in its potential.

 UTILIY STORAGE BUILDING – Also with electrical service, it is estimated at 936 sq ft and built in 1948, wood sided and galvanized metal roof, multiple sections are currently used for storage.
 The front two sections have concrete flooring and the middle section is wood flooring.

 A true intact mountain cattle ranch operation becomes rarer every day.
-Even more rare, the West Red Mountain Ranch is being offered to the public for the first time in over 70 years.
-The ranch offers a solid operation with excellent water rights, hay production meadows, summer grazing capacity and solid operational improvements, plus borders National Forest lands and holds a pristine allotment that allows one to ride all summer in a wildlife sanctuary watching the trophy class animals mature through the season.
+Even more rare, the Redden Ranch is being offered to the public for the first time in over 70 years.
+Redden Ranch offers a solid ranch operation with excellent water rights, hay production meadows, summer grazing capacity and solid operational improvements.
+The Ohio Creek valley is largely conservation protected and therefore will retain its true Colorado ranching look and feel for generations ahead.
+The ranch borders National Forest lands and holds a pristine allotment that allows one to ride all summer in a wildlife sanctuary watching the trophy class animals mature through the season.